Setting up a bot application

 Now that you've installed Node, discord.js, and hopefully a linter, you're almost ready to start coding!
 The next step you need to take is setting up an actual Discord bot application via Discord's website.

-It's incredibly easy to create one.
+It's effortless to create one.
 The steps you need to take are as follows:

-- Open up the Discord website and login.
+- Open the Discord developer portalopen in new window and log into your account.

 You should see a page like this:

-This section is very important, so pay close attention.
+This section is critical, so pay close attention.
 It explains what your bot token is, as well as the security aspects of it.

 After creating a bot user, you'll see a section like this:

 In this panel, you can give your bot a snazzy avatar, set its username, and make it public or private.
-You can access your token in this panel as well, either by revealing it or simply pressing the "Copy" button.
-When we ask you to paste your token somewhere, this is the value that you need to put in.
-Don't worry if you do happen to lose it at some point; you can always come back to this page and copy it again.
+Your bot's token will be revealed when you press the "Reset Token" button and confirm.
+When we ask you to paste your bot's token somewhere, this is the value that you need to put in.
+If you happen to lose your bot's token at some point, you need to come back to this page and reset your bot's token again which will reveal the new token, invalidating all old ones.

 What is a token, anyway?